Thinking about a trip to Millport on the Isle of Cumbrae, and looking for things to see and do? Well, youβre in right place…

 Inside the geocache, you’ll find a logbook to sign and some treasure!
 Take a bit of treasure and replace it with something of your own, to mark your visit.

-There’s plenty of geocache to be found on the Isle of Cumbrae, so grab your smartphone and get searching!Β Click here for more info.
+There are plenty of geocaches to be found on the Isle of Cumbrae, so grab your smartphone and get searching!
+Click here for more info.

 Here’s one that’s unique.

-There were originally a pair of these guns in Millport, located around here in the West Bay area.
+There was originally a pair of these guns in Millport, located around here in the West Bay area.
 But how did they end up here?
 (Take this story with a pinch of salt…)

 Well, back in 1919 Millport Burgh was selected, along with many other Scottish burghs, to be given captured German ordnance as a form of memorial from WWI.
 This act by central government proved to be very unpopular as the public felt they were an unwelcome reminder of the war.
 Largs had actually been given a machine gun that was in such poor condition they sent it straight back!